Acorns beneficiary 2026

 Contact us

 Absolutely!
-Adding a beneficiary to some of your Acorns Invest accounts is a great way to help protect your financial legacy.
-What is a beneficiary?
+In fact, adding a beneficiary to your Acorns Invest accounts is recommended as another way to protect your financial legacy.
 A beneficiary is the recipient designated to receive your eligible assets in case something happens to you.

 be ready to get more